beeware/beeware/docs/how-to/code.rst

 making modifications.

 Instead, you should make your changes on a *feature branch*.
 A feature branch has a simple name to identify the change that you've made.
-For example, if you've found a bug in Toga's layout algorithm, you might create a feature branch ``fix-layout-bug``.
-If your bug relates to a specific issue that has been reported, it's also common to reference that issue number in the branch name (e.g., ``fix-1234``).

 To create a feature branch, run: